Skip to main content

 Add a separate line item for each item in the shipment

-Here's how you can add a line item:
+• Here's where to add a line item:

 Enter a Harmonization # for your product(s)

-Some countries require these codes, and others don't.
-While entering a Harmonization code isn't necessary for shipping to every overseas destination, it's good to get in the habit of including one so that other countries' customs departments have as much information as possible when receiving your shipments ๐Ÿ‘
+• Harmonization Codes are Required Sometimes: Some countries require these codes, and others don't.
+While entering a Harmonization code isn't necessary for shipping to every overseas destination, it's good to get in the habit of including one so that other countries' customs departments have as much information as possible when receiving your shipments πŸ‘

 Include a purchase invoice in your package